IntersectMBO/interim-constitution/cardano-constitution-0.txt

 **and/or term** governance actions **must not** be ratified until Ada holders have ratified through an on-chain governance action the Final Constitution.

-### 6 GUARDRAILS AND GUIDELINES ON UPDATE TO THE CONSTITUTION OR PROPOSAL POLICY ACTIONS
+### 6 GUARDRAILS AND GUIDELINES ON NEW CONSTITUTION OR GUARDRAILS SCRIPT ACTIONS

-Update to the constitution or proposal policy actions change the hash of the on-chain constitution and the associated governance proposal policy script.
+New constitution or guardrails script actions change the hash of the on-chain constitution and the associated guardrails script.

 ###### Guardrails

-UPDATE-CONSTITUTION-01 (x)  An **Update to the Constitution** **and/or proposal policy** governance action **must** be submitted to define any required guardrails for new parameters that are introduced via a Hard Fork governance action
+NEW-CONSTITUTION-01 (x)  An **New Constitution**
+**or Guardrails Script** governance action **must** be submitted to define any required guardrails for new parameters that are introduced via a Hard Fork governance action